-As discussed in Section I.D.I, processing of UNF often involves steps where the UNF has been transformed into a bulk form that is highly radioactive.
+As discussed in Section I.E.I of the FOA, processing of UNF often involves steps where the UNF has been transformed into a bulk form that is highly radioactive.
 The non-discrete form of the UNF during processing combined with a high radiation background poses major challenges for measuring the fissile material in-process or reconciling at end of process.
 Obtaining unique photon, neutron, or alpha signatures under these conditions are constrained by the difficulty of achieving the requisite signal to noise ratio (SNR) and full or unbiased sampling of the UNF process volume.
-The required measurement latency time should be commensurate with the processing time (i.e., the fissile mass accountancy should be obtained before the processed UNF leaves the process Material Balance Areas, MBA)31.
+The required measurement latency time should be commensurate with the processing time (i.e., the fissile mass accountancy should be obtained before the processed UNF leaves the process Material Balance Areas, MBA).

-The U.S. Department of Energy's Office of Nuclear Energy (DOE NE) Materials Protection, Accounting, and Control Technologies (MPACT)32 program highlights the challenges and possible solutions to safeguarding UNF processing.
-The MPACT program has studied advanced safeguards- and security-by-design for a generic electrochemical processing facility that illustrates many of the requirements to meet regulatory and non-proliferation requirements.
-MPACT's approach serves as an example of an overall safeguards-by-design scheme and highlights some fissile mass measurement technologies that pertain to the technical focus of this category.
+The U.S. Department of Energy's Office of Nuclear Energy (DOE NE) Materials Protection, Accounting, and Control Technologies (MPACT) program highlights the challenges and possible solutions to safeguarding UNF processing.
+The MPACT program has studied advanced